cassmastern/lers-sandbox/docs/gloss_oss.md

 # OSS terms

+OSS (Operational Support Systems) is one of the two essential frameworks in telecommunicationis.
+OSS focuses on managing network operations.

+The other framework, BSS (Business Support Systems), handles customer-related functions, such as billing and order management.

+These two systems work together to enhance service delivery and efficiency.

 | Term/Acronym                                | Full Description                                                                                                                                                                                                                              | Extra Details                                                                                                                                                                                                                                                        |
 |----------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | A links                                | access links                                                                                                                                                                                                                                       | SS7 Notation                                                                                                                                                                                                                                                         |